Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p65.png)

-You then will be prompted to activate your account for DataRobot now, press the blue "Activate" button to do so.
-You will now have two new tabs open, one for Zepl and one for DataRobot.
+You will get an email to verify your account which will lead you to the create account page, don't verify it yet, let's wait until after the next activity.

 <!-- ------------------------ -->
 ## Getting Started with Zepl - DataRobot notebooks in the cloud